localstack/docs/content/en/user-guide/aws/textract/index.md

 title: "Textract"
 linkTitle: "Textract"
 description: Get started with Textract on LocalStack
+tags: ["Pro image"]
 ---

 Textract is a machine learning service that automatically extracts text, forms, and tables from scanned documents.
 It simplifies the process of extracting valuable information from a variety of document types, enabling applications to quickly analyze and understand document content.

-LocalStack supports Textract via the Pro/Team offering, allowing you to mock Textract APIs in your local environment.
+LocalStack allows you to mock Textract APIs in your local environment.
 The supported APIs are available on our [API coverage page](https://docs.localstack.cloud/references/coverage/coverage_textract/), providing details on the extent of Textract's integration with LocalStack.

 ## Getting started